Sterbic/GCDProject/README.md

 # GCDProject

-Repository for the [Getting and Cleaning Data] Coursera project.
+Repository for the [Getting and Cleaning Data][1] Coursera project.

 ## Run